 As the global human population climbs toward 11 billion this century and consumption demands increase, we must find ways to meet the needs of people in ways that do not forgo possibilities for future generations.
 The sustainability challenges we face today are marked by extreme complexity, urgency, conflicting demands, and often a paucity of resources or political will to address them.
-Transforming these challenges into powerful opportunities requires a new kind of leader – one who can design the practices and cultivate the partnerships essential to building that future.
+Transforming these challenges into powerful opportunities requires a new kind of leader – one who understands complex systems, creates conditions for innovation, and cultivates practices and partnerships essential to building that future.

-The Change Leadership for Sustainability Program prepares students to advance sustainability across complex systems in pursuit of human well-being now and in the future.
-The Change Leadership for Sustainability Program prepares students and professionals to advance sustainability across complex systems in pursuit of human well-being now and in the future.
-Our coterminal master’s program and executive education programs integrate theoretical and conceptual knowledge with practical skills and tools, enabling students and professionals to develop core knowledge and competencies across three core curricular elements:
+The Change Leadership for Sustainability Program prepares students and professionals to advance sustainability by transforming current systems, aligning them with the goal of intergenerational well-being.
+Our coterminal master’s program and executive education programs integrate theoretical and conceptual knowledge with practical skills and tools, enabling students and professionals to develop mindsets, knowledge and competencies in three critical areas:

 - Understanding Complex Social-Environmental Systems

-- Understanding Decision Making and Developing Strategies for Leading Change
+- Understanding Decision Making and Strategies for Leading Change

 - Designing Innovations with Impact at Scale